-You may be able to exempt your tax refund, however if you are not able to exempt all of your refund, the bankruptcy trustee may use some or all of your refund to settle portions of your debts.
+You may be able to exempt your tax refund.
+If you are unable to exempt all of your refund, the bankruptcy trustee may use some or all of your refund to settle portions of your debts.
 Talk with an attorney about whether your refund is exempt.

 Can I make purchases before I file for bankruptcy?

-You may purchase necessities.
+You may buy necessities.
 However, you should not increase debt when you know you will be filing for bankruptcy.
 Your creditors could claim that you are committing fraud.

 Will bankruptcy affect my credit?

 Yes.
 A bankruptcy can appear on your credit for ten years.
-However, bankruptcy removes many of the harmful things on your credit, and can often immediately improve your credit score.
-Each person’s situation is different and the results of bankruptcy can vary, but bankruptcy is not always a bad credit decision.
+However, bankruptcy removes many of the harmful things on your credit.
+Bankruptcy can often at once improve your credit score.
+Each person’s situation is different and the results of bankruptcy can vary.
+Bankruptcy is not always a bad credit decision.

 What are the time limits on filing bankruptcy?